 Venture into the captivating landscape of Meghalaya – “the abode of clouds” with our Meghalaya Trip Packages, which will transport you to make some fun memories in the lush green paradise

 Nestled among rolling hills, foggy valleys, and untouched landscapes, there are a variety of trekking trails in Meghalaya to choose from, suitable for trekkers of all levels.
+All these trekking places are located near Shillong.
+To reach shillong, Guwahati Railway station in Paltan Bazaar is the nearest railway station from there you can take car rental services in Guwahati to visit Shillong.
+If you are going by aeroplane, Shillong has The Umroi Airport, to where you can take the flight.

 Whether you are an experienced trekker or just starting out, these trails offer an untamed wilderness to explore.
 As you hike through the routes, you will discover some amazing waterfalls in Meghalaya, explore the picturesque villages, and walk on the British Era Bridges, etc. which will add to the natural beauty of the area, creating a beautiful symphony of sounds and sights.